RetroReversing/retroReversing/categories/tools/Tools.md

 {% include link-to-other-post.html post="/game-development-ides" description="For more information on Game Development IDEs used in the 90s and early 00s, check out this post." %}

 ---
+### Software Development Kits
+Every platform had its own official Software Development Kit (SDK), so whether you were developing for the Playstation or the PC you would be interacting with different APIs.
+In addition there were third parties that created their own multi-platform SDKs which could be used on multiple games consoles or Operating Systems.

+We have a post specifically about all the different SDKs for each platform.

+{% include link-to-other-post.html post="/sdks" description="For more information on SDK used to create retro games, check out this post." %}

+---
 ## Asset Development